About Le Havre

 Local Cuisine

-One of the highlights of visiting Le Havre is indulging in the local cuisine.
-Don’t miss the opportunity to savor the delicious seafood dishes, such as moules marinières (mussels in white wine) and sole meunière (pan-fried sole).
-Pair your meal with a glass of regional cider or calvados, a traditional apple brandy, for a truly authentic experience.
+Le Havre is a haven for seafood lovers.
+Try local dishes like moules marinières (mussels in white wine) and sole meunière (pan-fried sole).
+Pair these with a glass of regional cider or calvados, a traditional apple brandy, for an authentic taste of Normandy.

 Best Time to Visit